zhouyf-10/starter-hugo-academic/content/_index.md

     content:
       title: News
       text: |-
+        - **2024/07**, Sijia received the IEEE Computer Society Student Travel Grants to support her oral presentation at QCE24.
         - **2024/06**, Our paper on Distributed quantum ML-based stability assessment is accepted by 2024 IEEE International Conference on Quantum Computing and Engineering (QCE24).
         - **2024/03**, Three papers are accepted by 2024 IEEE PESGM on Learning-enabled runtime reachable dynamics, Stochastic reachable dynamics, and Adversarial-resilient quantum ML.
+        - **2024/01**, Our paper on [ML-based dynamic state estimation](https://ieeexplore.ieee.org/abstract/document/10457950) is accepted by IEEE Transactions on Industry Applications.
-        - **2023/10**, Our paper on [ML-based dynamic equivalencing](https://arxiv.org/pdf/2309.16950) was selected as the Top 5 in the 2023 CIGRE Next Generation Network (NGN) Paper Competition.
+        - **2023/10**, Our paper on [ML-based dynamic equivalencing](https://arxiv.org/pdf/2309.16950) is selected as the Top 5 in the 2023 CIGRE Next Generation Network (NGN) Paper Competition.
         - **2023/10**, Our paper on [ML-based dynamic equivalencing](https://ieeexplore.ieee.org/document/10298789) is accepted by IEEE Transactions on Power Systems.
         - **2023/08**, Our paper on [ML-based, certified microgrid control](https://ieeexplore.ieee.org/abstract/document/10233047) is accepted by IEEE Transactions on Smart Grid.
         - **2023/03**, One paper on [Distributed local routing for quantum network-enabled microgrids](https://ieeexplore.ieee.org/abstract/document/10364635) is accepted by the 2023 IEEE PESGM.